rainerbrendle/Blue-River/README.md

 Messages transform into immutable Records and Records transform into materialized views for reading.

 Message delivery can be done via Kafka, but in the end any reliable message delivery protocol can be used.
 We also can use Go's channels and go-routines.
-We are implementing here the Actor model that MIT had once described.
+We are implementing here mostly the Actor model that MIT had once described.
 Since we anyhow need an outbox data structure and a receving a Journal data structure, so the transport method can be any.

 Messages are JSON-based data structures and have some specific content as sender, receiver and a timely order which allows forming a queue for every Actor class.

 The sharding code and the timely order together creates a Lamport time stamp for every message.

 Message delivery is done to a Journal data structure.
-When the message is received it can create follow-up action in a stable and consistent manner with snapshot consitency,
+When the message is received it can create follow-up actions in a stable and consistent manner with snapshot consitency,

 ### Event-Driven